 The problem is, web design and trends change at a rapid rate.
 As a marketer, you have other responsibilities as well updating and maintaining the website.
 If you don’t have the time to research and keep up with the latest trends and updates, this part of your job can seem daunting!

 To help keep your website up to date and projecting the professionalism of your business, the points listed below are worth considering.
-These will also help give an indication as to whether your website needs a complete makeover, or just a few tweaks to ensure it’s working efficiently.
+These will also help give an indication as to whether you need a complete website makeover, or just a few tweaks to ensure it’s working efficiently.

 Does it work on mobile?